 Eat Your Fiber

 The gut and its bacteria produce 95 percent of the serotonin in your body and just as much dopamine as your brain produces.
-Food directly alters this gut flora, which can lead
+Food directly alters this gut flora, which can lead to intense cravings and even influence your behavior and personality.
+Restore that balance by feeding the beneficial bacteria with fiber.

 Start with 1 teaspoon each of ground flax seeds and psyllium husks in a glass of room-temperature water.
 Drink this concoction every other night to fuel digestion and carry out waste.